jrgermain/stylesheet/packages/stylesheet-docs/src/pages/components/app.md

 The `App` component is really a _collection of related components_ that, together, form the global layout of the page.
 They define the style and size of the global header, main content, and optional sidebar areas.

-2 main layouts are supported: **standard** and **sidebar**.
-The app will use the standard layout by default, and will automatically switch to the sidebar layout if the page has a sidebar on it.
-(As an example, this site uses the sidebar layout).

 ## App Root

 The root element of your app should have the class `app`.
 The rest of your application will go inside this container.